Malaysian Higher School Certificate: Form Six

 As the national education in Malaysia is modelled after the educational system in England, the pre-university programme is the sixth form of secondary education, referred to as "Form Six".
 The Ministry of Education selects secondary schools it considers capable of providing Form Six classes.
 STPM examinations are held throughout Form Six.

 Students in Form Six are called sixth formers.
-Sixth formers in national secondary schools are usually distinct from other students in the lower forms, such as wearing different school uniforms, usually given higher posts within societies of the school, often with lax enforcement of certain school rules and regulations, sometimes even holding a separate morning assembly and recess for sixth formers, also separate co-curriculum activities.
+Sixth formers in national secondary schools are usually distinct from other students in the lower forms, such as wearing different school uniforms, usually given higher positions within societies of the school, often with lax enforcement of certain school rules and regulations, sometimes even holding a separate morning assembly and recess for sixth formers, also separate co-curriculum activities.

-Sixth formers in most schools generally form their own association, officially called the Pre-University Student Representatives Council (formerly known as Form Six Association or the Form Six Society).
-The main annual activity of these councils is the initiation of new sixth formers during orientation.
+Sixth formers in most schools generally form their own association, officially called the Pre-University Student Representatives Council, Form Six Association or the Form Six Society.
+The main annual activity of these councils is the initiation of new sixth formers during the orientation.

+Starting from 2025 onwards, selected public universities which are Universiti Kebangsaan Malaysia and Universiti Sains Malaysia also offer Form Six under the University Campus Form Six Programme, and plans for expansion are underway.

 Examination system

 STPM is an open-list examination, that means any combination of subjects may be taken.
 However, most schools and colleges stream their students into science and humanities streams.
 To be qualified for Malaysian public university admissions, candidates must take General Studies (Pengajian Am) and at least three other subjects.

 Most STPM candidates sit for four or five subjects.
 Majority candidates sit for four subjects, while some candidates sit for five subjects.
 It is possible for private candidates to sit for less than four subjects, but the results are only recognised by local private and overseas universities.

 All STEM-related subjects (Mathematics (M), Mathematics (T), ICT, Physics, Chemistry and Biology) are offered bilingually in English and Malay.
 All the other subjects, besides language subjects, are offered only in Malay.

 School-based assessments (SBA) are implemented for most subjects (except Chinese Language, Literature in English and Tamil Language), making up the weighting of 20% to 40% of overall marks for each subject.

-Candidates are allowed to resit for Term 1 and Term 2 examinations for individual subjects if they are unsatisfied with the results.
-The repeat examinations are usually held around Term 3 examination.
+Candidates are allowed to resit for Semester 1 and Semester 2 examinations for individual subjects if they are unsatisfied with the results.
+The repeat examinations are usually held around Semester 3 examination.

 Subjects

 Up to 2014, Further Mathematics was provided as a subject in STPM.
 However, it was removed since then.

 In 2020, Quran Studies (Tahfiz Al-Quran) was introduced as a new subject.

+In 2025, subject names were changed such in Social Sciences and Religions and Maths (M) was changed to Management Mathematics and Maths (T) was changed to Mathematics.

 A list of subjects available in STPM are: